DylanSuniaga/NoScopeAIProject/Project_Concerns_and_Datasets.md

 ## What Currently Concerns Me

-### 1. The scientific framing is stronger than the current implementation in a few places
+### 1. The scientific framing and the implementation are now much closer

 The right story for this project is now clear: